 The Lonely Beat captures a period–specific set of images, motifs and themes associated with the modern, post–War American city.
 It is a world in sound that was based in reality as well as reconstructed within the media and pop culture.

 Popular music became a major vector for this image of the city.
 Music sustained an idea of the city as sexy and stylish, dangerous and decaying.
-It was the foreboding Metropolis, the Naked City, the Asphalt Jungle, gangland, bohemia, Gotham, the mean streets.
-It was a place of after–hours intrigue and rendezvous – it was a place of crime, juvenile delinquency, corruption, lurking evil - and men who sought to stop these forces.
-As portrayed in music, the city was at its most mysterious and atmospheric; there was a romance to its solitude.
+It was the foreboding Metropolis, gangland Gotham, the Naked City, the Asphalt Jungle, bohemia, the mean streets.
+It was a place of after-hours intrigue and rendezvous - it was a place of crime, juvenile delinquency, corruption, lurking evil - and men who sought to stop these forces.
+As portrayed in music, the city was at its most mysterious and atmospheric; there was a romance in its solitude.
 It was skyscrapers, streets, wharfs, fogs, smoky nightclubs.
 Crucially, too, the city was where black communities lived, along with ethnic populations of every stripe.
 In this sense there was, like exotica, an element of the Other about the city, some world that aroused Middle American anxieties and fantasies.

 All of these images, motifs and clichés are evident in post–War popular music.